 Like most core updates, Google kept the secret formula for the change.
 By looking at different websites affected by the update, we were able to find a pattern.
 Winners of the previous core update (December 2020 core update) became losers after this one.
 June results were also reversed after this July 2021 core update.

 John Mueller said in a report that both June and July core updates don’t affect the same major ranking factor.
-They are independent of each other, but both updates made improvements on how Google assesses content.
+They are independent of each other, but both updates made improvements to how Google assesses content.
 Therefore, it’s wise to recheck the quality of your content and modify it to provide more relevance and value to users.

 AUGUST 2021: Page Title Rewrite Update